-There are two options – studio photography (or in any other room), as well as outdoors.
-In the first case, it is better to choose light, monochromatic interiors with several accents – objects that can be used.
+There are two different options – studio photography (or in any other room) and outdoor.
+It is better to choose light, monochromatic interiors with several accents – objects that can be used in the first case.
 And in the second, it will be more optimal to choose a calm landscape, for example, a green edge, a forest.
-In this case, you should focus on the object, and blur the background somewhat.
+In this case, you should focus on the object and blur the background somewhat.

 Make personal contact.
 You should be able to make him/her laugh, as well as relax, relieve tension.
 It involuntarily occurs in a person who is not used to posing.
-Very often the best pictures are taken by accident – with laughter, involuntary movement, non-standard smile.
+The best pictures are often taken by accident – with laughter, involuntary movement, non-standard smile.

 Another newbie mistake is to think that people know what positions to stand in.
 No, you must constantly prompt, move your elbow down to a centimeter, correct your hairstyle, say where to look down.
-Help them.
+Would you mind helping them?

 How to Get the Right Portrait Shot?

-We will tell you about a few more nuances, including how to work with light, as well as with the model itself.
+We will tell you about a few more nuances, including how to work with light and the model itself.

 Choice of Lighting at Night

-- the need for a good external flash;
+- the need for an excellent external flash;

 - the inability to set a long (about 30 seconds) shutter speed, because it will not be possible to achieve static and clarity, the optimal parameter is 1/15 or 1/10 sec;